evkx/evkx.github.io/content/models/maserati/grancabrio/grancabrio_folgore/_index.md

 ## User interface and control

 The Maserati GranCabrio Folgore has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there are two different [infotainment screens](../../../../technology/userinterface/screens/#infotainment-screen).

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large.
-The touch screen at the top of the center console is 12.3 inches large.
-The touch screen at the bottom of the center console is 8.8 inches large.
+- The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large
+- The touch screen at the top of the center console is 12.3 inches large
+- The touch screen at the bottom of the center console is 8.8 inches large

 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.